 Resupplying is generally not a problem.
 The trail passes through and near many towns, and the trail angel network is pretty robust.

 Florida has a lot of water.
 But it’s not necessarily what you’re used to.
-When traversing Big Cypress Swamp, you’ll need to get your water from cypress domes or strands.
+When traversing Big Cypress Swamp, you’ll need to get your water from cypress domes or stands.
 In some areas, all you’ve got are canals and ditches.
 Tannic water (brown-colored) is common in Florida; it picks up the color as it passes over oak leaves or pine needles.
 Filtering doesn’t remove the color, but it tastes fine.
 Always treat all water unless it’s labeled potable.

 There are two major swamp crossings on the Florida Trail.
 One is at the southern terminus: a 30-mile crossing of Big Cypress Swamp.
 Most people take two to three days to hike this section, which features wading through water that’s anywhere from ankle-deep to thigh-deep.
 Plan to average about one mile per hour here, and it’s best to hike with at least one other person.
 There are five campsites in the swamp.